sherwinee/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+1. Export/Import Data

+   1. Test case: Export data to a different format (CSV/VCF), delete all contacts, then import.

+      Expected: All contacts should be restored after import.

+2. Auto save on exit

+    1. Test case: Modify data, then exit application.

+       Expected: Changes are automatically saved without explicit save command.

 ### Importing data
-**Setup**
+**Prerequisites**
 * Ensure the application is running and the imports directory is accessible.
 * Prepare test CSV and VCF files with various scenarios (valid entries, invalid entries, duplicates).

 **Test Cases**
 1. Basic Import Functionality

-    i.
-Execute: `import validfile.csv`
+    1. Execute: `import validfile.csv`

         Expected: Success message with the number of contacts imported.

 2. File Format Handling

-    i.
-Execute: `import validfile.vcf`
+    1. Execute: `import validfile.vcf`

        Expected: Success message with the number of contacts imported.

-    ii.
-Execute: import `invalidfile.txt`
+    1. Execute: import `invalidfile.txt`

        Expected: Error message about unsupported file type.

 3. Empty File Handling

-    i.
-Import an empty CSV/VCF file.
+    1. Import an empty CSV/VCF file.

        Expected: Error message stating no contacts in file.

 4. Duplicate Handling

-    i.
-Import a file with duplicate entries only.
+    1. Import a file with duplicate entries only.

        Expected: Error message with duplicates reported.

 5. Invalid Data Handling

-    i.
-Import a CSV/VCF file with invalid data (e.g., malformed email, invalid phone number).
+    1. Import a CSV/VCF file with invalid data (e.g., malformed email, invalid phone number).

        Expected: Error message listing invalid entries, valid entries still imported.

 6. Large File Handling

-    i.
-Import a CSV/VCF file with a large number of valid entries (e.g., 1000+).
+    1. Import a CSV/VCF file with a large number of valid entries (e.g., 1000+).

        Expected: Success message, all valid entries imported.

 7. Partial Import

-    i.
-Import a file with some valid and some invalid entries.
+    1. Import a file with some valid and some invalid entries.

        Expected: Success message for valid entries, error messages for invalid ones.

 8. Error Reporting

-    For each error case, verify that error messages are clear and informative.
+    1. For each error case, verify that error messages are clear and informative.

 9. Post-Import Verification

-    After successful imports, use other commands (e.g., list, find) to verify imported data.
+    1. After successful imports, use other commands (e.g., list, find) to verify imported data.